Car loans for international and college students with fair APRs.

 - Made for college students.
 You don’t need to have a credit history to qualify and terms are long enough to help you afford monthly repayments.

 - International students welcome.
-Students on F-1, OPT, H-1B, J-1, L or O-1 visas are eligible, in addition to US citizens and permanent residents.
+Students on F-1, OPT, H-1B, J-1, G, A5, C8, L and O-1 visas are eligible, in addition to US citizens and permanent residents.

 - No credit score required.
 You can still qualify for a Boro auto loan even if you don’t have a credit history yet.
 And paying off your loan can help start building your credit history.